Teakowa/Teakowa/README.md

 This is Teakowa.

-I'm a cloud and platform architecture consultant.
-Co-founder of @XNXKTech Cloud and Platform Architecture Consultant | Technical Consultant of @UnionMusic
+I'm Co-founder of [@XNXKTech](https://github.com/XNXKTech), responsible for the day-to-day management of the company and overseeing product development, as well as being a Cloud and Platform Architecture Consultant.

 My Wechat ID